liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 you need.
 Additionally, sharing files between team members is important.
 You may want to have some shared place with widely used requests.
 It's can also serve as a complement to your knowledge-base of the system.

-If you work with higher-level popular protocols like gRPC you'll probably find a matching UI tools that will suit your needs.
+If you work with higher-level popular protocols like gRPC you'll probably find matching UI tools that will suit your needs.

 * **Inspection Tools**

-On other occasions you may want to be passive and just sniff traffic and record the packets for later investigation or for replaying traffic.
+On other occasions, you may want to be passive and just sniff traffic and record the packets for later investigation or for replaying traffic.
 When I really needed a good proxy for inspecting data for Mac, I've used [Charles][Charles].
 Many years ago I've played a bit with [Fiddler][Fiddler] on Widows.
 It outgrew to support any popular Operating-Systems.